 1. Get a journal

-The first thing to do is get a notebook.
+To keep a gratitude journal, you will obviously need a notebook.
 You could also use the electronic sort, like your laptop or PDA.
 I prefer a paper and pen approach to writing a journal as I’ve found it to be more therapeutic.
 You may want to start with a simple, cheap exercise book.

 2. Set aside a few minutes a day